 The dial mode surprises us with up to three customizable modes (U1, U2, U3).
-Thus leaving a great option to be able to include different settings in one shot and have it at hand quickly.
+Thus leaving a great option to include different settings in one shot and have it at hand quickly.

 For example, it can be easily configured, a mode for portrait photos, another for landscapes, and one for night or interior shots.

-All this, just by having to turn this dial (which has a central button that keeps it locked to avoid its accidental turn), we can already have the configuration that we want easily and directly.
+All this, just by turning this dial (which has a central button that keeps it locked to avoid its accidental turn), we can already have the configuration that we want easily and directly.

-Based on our testing, it can be used for a lot of purposes, including traveling, action photography, capturing Portraits, landscape photography, covering family moments like weddings, and many more.
+Based on our testing, it can be used for many purposes, including traveling, action photography, capturing Portraits, landscape photography, covering family moments like weddings, and many more.

-One of the notable and useful features in the Nikon Z7 camera is the superior OLED screen, which despite being small, turns out to be useful enough.
+One of the Nikon Z7 camera’s notable and useful features is the superior OLED screen, which despite being small, turns out to be useful enough.